conail/conail.github.io/_drafts/ddd.md

 If domain experts don't understand the model, it's wrong.

+## Diagrams

+Diagrams can show structure, but behavior is difficult.

+Diagrams provoke conversation, which conveys meaning and behavior.
+Diagrams guide attention.

+Vital design detail is captured in code.

+The model is not the diagram.

+## Written Design Documents

+Often fall behind the flow of a project.
+Even program comments fall behind.

+A document shouldn't reproduce what the code already does.

+Requirements, conversation and models should use the same language.

+Explanatory models focus on a detail.

+# Balance

+No domain model and complex domain models can produce similar bloated designs that aren't navigable.

+Detachment paralysis.

+Analysis models shouldn't be directly implemented.
+Their knowledge is lost when coding begins.

+Modeling should be constant and disciplined.

+Analysis and design should cooccur.
+Bind the model and the design, without sacrificing quality.

+Code changes should ripple through the project, changing terminology.

 # Policy

 Policy is another name for the design pattern known as STRATEGY.